viodotcom/data-engineer-assignment/README.md

 This assignment is part of the recruitment process of Data Engineers here at FindHotel.
 The purpose is to asses the technical skills of our candidatess in a generic scenario, similar to the one they would experience at FindHotel.

-> **_NOTE_**: Please, read carefully all the instructions before starting to work on your solution and feel free to contact us if you have any doubt.
+> **_NOTE_**: Please, read carefully all the instructions before starting to work on your solution and feel free to contact us if you have any questions.

 ## Repository content